New Scientific Discoveries: Cracking the Code to a Breakthrough

 The fields of Proteomics and Genetics are active when it comes to finding a breakthrough.
 Now, scientists are discovering ways of understanding how disorders and illnesses are treated, particularly those that are difficult to treat, such as cancer.
 There is now an emerging tool that scientists try to uncover when it comes to protein interactions.

-Protein glues help give scientists knowledge about creating a new drug or a new technique in treating diseases.
+Protein glues help give scientists knowledge about creating new drugs or a new technique in treating diseases.
 Understanding the protein glues will help create new genetic sequences or codes that will program an entire system of an organism.

 Human Evolution